soklet/soklet/README.md

   }

   public static void main(String[] args) throws Exception {
-    int port = 8080;

-    // Bare-bones: use built-in DefaultServer and don't change the default configuration SokletConfiguration configuration = new SokletConfiguration.Builder(
-      new DefaultServer.Builder(port).build()
+    SokletConfiguration config = SokletConfiguration.withServer(
+      DefaultServer.withPort(8080).build()
     ).build();

-    try (Soklet soklet = new Soklet(configuration)) {
+    try (Soklet soklet = new Soklet(config)) {
       soklet.start();
-      System.out.printf("Soklet started at http://localhost:%d\n", port);
-      System.out.printf("Press any key to exit\n");
+      System.out.println("Soklet started.
+Press enter key to exit");
       System.in.read(); // or Thread.currentThread().join() in containers
     }
   }
 }
 ```

-You can use `javac` to build and `java` to run.
+Here, we use raw `javac` to build and `java` to run.
 Soklet systems can be structurally as simple as a "hello world" app.

-Requires JDK 16+ to be installed on your machine.
-If you need one, Amazon provides [Corretto](https://aws.amazon.com/corretto/) - a free-to-use-commercially, production-ready distribution of [OpenJDK](https://openjdk.org/) that includes long-term support.
+This example requires JDK 16+ to be installed on your machine ([or use Docker](https://github.com/soklet/barebones-app?tab=readme-ov-file#building-and-running-with-docker)).
+If you need a JDK, Amazon provides [Corretto](https://aws.amazon.com/corretto/) - a free-to-use-commercially, production-ready distribution of [OpenJDK](https://openjdk.org/) that includes long-term support.

 #### Build